 It’s the morning of the dress rehearsal – HELP!
 Makeup and hair?

 Take a deep breath – this is exciting!
 The professional photographs are taken at the dress rehearsal so please make sure that your child arrives in their costume (first costume if they are in more than one dance) with their hair and make-up done.
 Make-up should be blush, eyeliner, mascara and red lipstick.
 Boys don’t need make-up.
-Remove earrings or cover with band aids Please make sure that the children have this in their bag for touch ups as well as hair products like a comb, gel, hairspray and pins!
+Remove earrings or cover with band aids.
+Please make sure that the children have their makeup in their bag for touch ups as well as hair products like a comb, gel, hairspray and pins!
 Younger children will have their hair and makeup touched up by the parent helpers in their room using the makeup and hair products that you supply.